michelin/ns4kafka/README.md

 These endpoints are disabled by default in Ns4Kafka and can be enabled by setting the `endpoints.*.enabled` property to `true`.
 When enabled, these endpoints require to be authenticated as an admin user to be accessed.

+## RapiDoc

+Ns4Kafka provides a [RapiDoc](https://rapidocweb.com/) interface to interact with the API.

+By default:
+- The RapiDoc interface is available at http://localhost:8080/rapidoc.
+- The OpenAPI description is available at http://localhost:8080/swagger/ns4kafka-0.1.yml.

+You can authenticate using the `POST /login` endpoint and then use the `HTTP Bearer` button to add the JWT token in the `Authorization` header.

+Refers to the [Authentication](#authentication) section for details on the required credentials.

 ## Administration